getodk/docs/odk1-src/central-projects.rst

 When you Archive a Project, it will appear at the bottom of the Project List on the homepage, with :guilabel:`(archived)` added onto the end of its name.

 In version 0.6 of Central, archiving a Project would disable certain features on it.
-We have eliminated this behaviour, so all your archived Projects can still be used and manipulated freely.
+We have eliminated this behavior, so all your archived Projects can still be used and manipulated freely.

 To Archive a Project, first navigate to the Project, then click on the :guilabel:`Settings` tab underneath the Project name.